RobTillaart/PCF8575/README.md

 Be sure to have a well dimensioned power supply.

 The library allows to read and write both single pins or 16 pins at once.
-Furthermore some additional functions are implemented that are playful but useful.
+Furthermore some additional functions are implemented that are playful and useful.

 ## I2C Clock